shaleen-wonder-ent/user-guides/Entra_Tiers_Capabilities.md

 ---

-## 🔗 Federation with External IdPs (e.g. SiteMinder) — What Each Tier Means in Practice
+## 🔗 Federated Authentication Using a Third-Party IdP (SiteMinder) — What Each Tier Means in Practice

-All Entra ID tiers fully support SAML 2.0 / WS-Fed federation — the **technical trust** and SSO integration with a third-party IdP like SiteMinder works identically across tiers.
+All Entra ID tiers fully support **federated authentication using a third-party IdP (SiteMinder)** within a **federated domain in a workforce tenant**.
+The technical trust and SSO integration works identically across tiers.
 The **security posture layered on top** of that federation is what changes:

 | Tier | What You Get |
 |---|---|